RomanLut/INAV-X-Plane-HITL/doc/development.md

 If ARM_SIMULATION flag is not set, behaviour of INAV should not change at all.

-For now, plugin supports Aircarft type "Aircraft with tail" only
+For now, plugin supports platforms "Airplane" only.

 # Timing